qwiglydee/otree-experiments/LIVE_API.md

 Any player's action or response, including timeout event, which may count as a response (e.g. go/nogo games) or just failure.

 - `type` = 'input'
-- `input`: user input, e.g. an answer to trial, a single move in puzzle, or a whole solution
+- `input`: user input, e.g. an response to trial
+  - `move`: single action for a puzzle
+  - `solution`: whole sequence of actions to solve puzzle
-- `reaction_time`: reaction or solution time
+- `reaction_time`: reaction time
 - `timeout`: boolean indicating that timeout happen w/out any input

 ### Sending feedback